ShogunPanda/dante/README.md

 We strongly recommend to use the `createFile` function exported from `dante` to create file as it will take care of replacing `$hash` in the file name with the actual file hash.

-Also, in order to correctly apply production optimizations, call and await the provided `after` callback after done building your site.
+The function must return an object containing the following properties:

-Your `src/build/index.ts` must export the following members:
+- `cssConfig`: A `@unocss/core` configuration.
+This is the only required property.

-- `build`: A function that creates all website files.
+- `css`: A css to be injected in each generated HTML page.

-- `createStylesheet`: A function that converts a list of CSS classes in CSS code.
-Inside use of `createStylesheet` function exported from `dante` is encouraged.
+All properties can be (async) function that will be called for each page at runtime.

-- `safelist`: A list of CSS classes that you always to be present in any page and that will not be compressed.
+### Customizing the server

-It can also optionally export the following members:
+If you want to customize the local server, you can create a `setupServer` function in `src/build/server.ts`.
+The function will receive a fastify server instance and build context.

-- `serverDir`: A subdirectory in the dist folder to server HTML files from.
+The function can optionally return an object containing the following properties:

-- `setupServer`: A function that receives a fastify server instance and build context.
-You can use this to add new behavior to the server.
+- `directory`: A subdirectory in the dist folder to server HTML files from.

 ### Exporting